 The Reentry Scholarship Stipend Fund is financed through a grant to the California Catholic Conference restorative justice programs from the Catholic Campaign for Human Development (CCHD).
 CCHD, a program of the United States Conference of Catholic Bishops, works to break the cycle of poverty by providing grants to organizations throughout the country.

 If you’re interested in being a part of this program, the first step is to contact Julio Escobar, Restorative Justice Coordinator.
 If there are current stipends available for the upcoming semester and if the applicant meets the basic qualifications, an initial interview will be scheduled.
 Other questions can be directed to Julio as well.

 Email: [email protected], Phone: (415) 614-5572

-If the applicant moves past the first interview, he/she must do the following to participate in the program:
+If the applicant moves past the first interview and accepts the program agreements, he/she must do the following to join the program:

 - Complete an online application